AllanViannaP/SlimeSurvival/README.md

 > Status: On hold 🕛

 ## **About**:
-This game was made in 8 hours to give as a birthday gift to my friend!
+This game was made in 8 hours as a birthday gift to my friend!

 Future improvements may be added.